Family Ski Holidays

 Whichever resort you decide on, your little ones will be well looked after by professional childcare teams.

-If your kids are under 3 then ESF is the place to be!
-Childcare with ESF can be purchased through us at an extra cost for either a half or full day.
-Plus, the hours are extended before and after the slopes open, giving you the chance to make the most of the day.
+If your kids are under 3 then ESF is the place to be.
+Nursery with ESF can be purchased through us at an extra cost for either half or full days.

-Over 3?
-No worries!
-ESF also has "Club Poui Poui" aimed at ages 3 to 5.
-This is less of a "childcare" option and is actually a lesson.
-This is the ideal place for children to get their first experience of skiing, taking it slowly with qualified instructors learning the basics through games & characters.
-Lessons can function as a source of child-free time from this age up!
+For kids over 3, No worries, ESF also has "Club Piou Piou" aimed at ages 3 to 5.
+This is less of a "childcare" option and actually includes skiing tuition also.
+This is the ideal place for children to get their first experience of skiing, taking it slowly with qualified instructors learning the basics through inventive games & characters.

 Essentials For Families

 To make sure things run smoothly while you’re on holiday, our suppliers can provide the extras you need.
-Some of these need to be booked in advance so they’re ready and waiting for you when you arrive.
+Some of these need to be booked in advance so they are ready and waiting for you when you arrive.

 Travel cots with sheets and a blanket are available – just let us know and we can book these before you arrive.

-Free car seats are included when you book a private transfer but remember to include infants in the total number of seats require, if you’d rather bring your own, just let us know when you’re booking.
+Free car seats are included when you book a private transfer but remember to include infants in the total number of seats require.
+If you would rather bring your own, just let us know when you are booking.

 High chairs for the apartment may be available upon request.